 Meet our all-volunteer team

-Meet our passionate, dedicated team behind the all-volunteer managed nonprofit, Myositis Support and Understanding!
+Meet our passionate, dedicated team behind the all volunteer-managed, patient-centered, nonprofit, Myositis Support and Understanding!

 Meet the Board of Directors